Making DEI Obsolete: When DEI is the Solution and The Problem

 DEI is not a finite set of projects on a checklist for an organization to get through.
 It is a state of being that organizations can reach, and when they do, they will make project-based DEI obsolete.

-Similar to how a person has things fundamental to their personality and way of being—they don’t have to “hack” themselves into doing things a certain way; they just do.
+DEI is a core way in which a business should fundamentally operate.
+Similar to how a person has things fundamental to their personality and way of being—they don’t have to “hack” themselves into doing things a certain way, they just do.

-Authors Kwon and Nikoladies describe this shift as incorporating triple-loop learning into diversity, in which “values of diversity are expected to be embedded in the process of organizational growth through continuous learning moment-by-moment.
 One possible scenario is that diversity per se is reframed as a mission and vision of the organization.
 The boundary between majority and minority is collapsed, and diversity becomes the evolving purpose of the organization’s existence.”

 We have got to start asking ourselves a different question.